New position carries forward the Strassler Center mission

 Clark’s research institutes and centers play a central role in enabling interdisciplinary collaboration.
-Alongside peers with diverse academic and intellectual experiences, faculty members and students work across boundaries to develop innovative solutions to contemporary challenges.

 Adam Institute for Urban Teaching and School Practice